sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides a high performance runtime type checker.
-Note this type checker is not fully JSON schema compilant and will only compile known TypeBox types; except for types created with `Type.Unsafe<T>`.
+TypeBox provides a high performance runtime type checker which can be used in high message throughput applications.
+Please note this type checker will only compile known for TypeBox types.
+For full JSON schema compliance, consider Ajv.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'